alpha-yadav/DSA/readme.md

 For sparse graphs, adjacency lists are generally more efficient in terms of space complexity.
 They use less memory because they only store the existing edges.
 Consider using adjacency lists if you have a graph with many fewer edges than V².

+#  Introduction To Graph Theory
+Graph theory is a branch of mathematics that studies graphs, which are mathematical structures used to model pairwise relations between objects.
+A graph consists of *vertices* (also called nodes or points) and *edges* (also called links or lines) that connect pairs of vertices.
+Think of it like a network or a map, where vertices represent locations (cities, computers, people) and edges represent connections (roads, cables, friendships).

+Here's a breakdown of key introductory concepts:

+**1. Basic Definitions:**

+* **Graph:** A pair G = (V, E), where V is a set of vertices and E is a set of edges, with each edge being a pair of vertices.
+* **Vertex (or Node):** A point in the graph.
+Often represented by a circle or dot.
+* **Edge (or Link):** A connection between two vertices.
+Can be represented by a line connecting the vertices.
+* **Directed Graph (Digraph):** A graph where edges have a direction.
+Think of one-way streets.
+Edges are represented as ordered pairs (u, v), indicating a connection from vertex u to vertex v.
+* **Undirected Graph:** A graph where edges have no direction.
+Think of two-way streets.
+Edges are represented as unordered pairs {u, v}, indicating a connection between vertices u and v.
+* **Weighted Graph:** A graph where edges have associated weights (numbers).
+Think of distances between cities or bandwidths of network connections.
+* **Adjacent Vertices:** Two vertices connected by an edge.
+* **Incident Edge:** An edge that connects to a vertex.
+* **Degree of a Vertex (in an undirected graph):** The number of edges incident to the vertex.
+* **In-degree and Out-degree (in a directed graph):** The in-degree of a vertex is the number of edges pointing to it, while the out-degree is the number of edges pointing away from it.
+* **Path:** A sequence of vertices where consecutive vertices are adjacent.
+* **Cycle:** A path that starts and ends at the same vertex, and no vertex is repeated (except the start/end vertex).
+* **Connected Graph:** An undirected graph where there is a path between any two vertices.
+* **Complete Graph:** A graph where every pair of vertices is connected by an edge.
+A complete graph with n vertices is denoted as K<sub>n</sub>.
+* **Subgraph:** A graph whose vertices and edges are subsets of a larger graph.
+* **Tree:** A connected graph with no cycles.

+**2. Types of Graphs:**

+Graph theory encompasses various types of graphs, each suited for modeling specific scenarios.
+Beyond the types already mentioned, there are planar graphs (graphs that can be drawn on a plane without edges crossing), bipartite graphs (graphs whose vertices can be divided into two disjoint sets such that every edge connects a vertex from one set to a vertex from the other), and many more specialized graph structures.

+**3. Applications:**

+Graph theory has a wide range of applications across many fields, including:

+* **Computer Science:** Network routing, data structures, algorithm design, social networks.
+* **Engineering:**  Circuit design, transportation networks, structural analysis.
+* **Biology:**  Modeling biological networks (e.g., protein-protein interaction networks).
+* **Social Sciences:**  Social network analysis, modeling relationships.
+* **Operations Research:** Optimization problems, scheduling.

+This introduction provides a basic overview.
+Further study involves exploring algorithms for graph traversal (e.g., breadth-first search, depth-first search), graph coloring, shortest path algorithms (e.g., Dijkstra's algorithm, Bellman-Ford algorithm), and many other advanced topics.